VoidNetworkApp/VoidNetwork/README.md

 # VoidNetwork

-App that enables immersive, cross-dimensional communication for the Stranger Things universe, with binary-coded signal messages through Upside Down portals
+Void Network is an immersive mobile application inspired by the **Stranger Things** universe.
+It enables cross-dimensional communication through location-based portals and binary-coded signals, blending real-world sensor interactions with a fictional alternate dimension.

 ### Mobile Computing (2024/2025) - Group 8
 - 56337 Diogo Pedro